The Impact of the Sino-Russian Partnership on the North Korean Nuclear Crisis

 - Friction in U.S.-ROK relations enables China to drive a wedge between the two countries—for example, by extracting a pledge from South Korea to limit the deployment of THAAD in exchange for a removal of Chinese sanctions.

-Elizabeth Wwishnick is Professor of Political Science at Montclair State University
+Elizabeth Wishnick is Professor of Political Science at Montclair State University

 in New Jersey.